 If the testing results for Radon exceed the current Massachusetts guideline of ten thousand (10,000) pCi/L in water, then the radon must be removed from the water and it is recommended that testing the air for Radon is performed as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. A water filtration system that will agitate and remove the radon gas by venting it outside will correct the radon in water issue.
 If the results for Arsenic come in at or above .01 parts per billion, then a water filtration system for removing the Arsenic must be installed.
 For information on Radon, Arsenic, Iron, Manganese, see the publications at Articles on Contaminants.

-Water filtration systems can be installed in Lincoln for the removal of any of the contaminants listed in the above table and more.
-Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+Water softeners are typically installed to remove dissolved iron or manganese and hardness minerals in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water. pH can be brought to neutral with a neutralization tank containing food grade sacrificial media for this purpose.
 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water, but then vented outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.
-Any water filtration system designed should start with a water test before an informed recommendation can be made.
+Any water filtration system designed should start with a water test and analysis before an informed recommendation can be made.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-You can email us at [email protected] or call us at 800-539-1100.
+Articles published by the Company can be seen in Water Technology Magazines and linked through the website publications section of our website at http://h2ocare.wpengine.com.
+You can contact us by email at email@example.com or call us at 800-539-1100.